-This project will provide wastewater collection and treatment to 100% of the community, thus eliminating potential health and environmental risks associated with raw sewage.
-It will also reduce the potential for groundwater and surface water contamination by eliminating the use of latrines and septic tanks.
+The project provided first-time wastewater collection and treatment service to the entire community, thus reducing potential health and environmental risks associated with raw sewage by eliminating the use of latrines and septic tanks.

 ---|---|---|---|---|---|